boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/preparing-merchandise.md

 * Enough of the [assigned color of cardstock]({% link pages/consignors/cardstock-color-list.md %} "Card Stock Color List") to print a tag for each of your items.
 Ten tags print per page.
 It is required to print tags on cardstock.
 * Scissors or paper cutter to cut tags
 * Child-sized hangers for clothing up to size 4\.
 Adult hangers work well for sizes 5 and up.
 Old Navy throws away hangers daily.
 Ask for them there or purchase them at Wal-Mart or your local dry cleaners.
-* Cable/electrical ties (available in electrical department of Home Depot, Lowes, and Wal-Mart) to secure tags to clothing.
+* Cable/electrical ties (available in electrical department of Home Depot, Lowe's, and Wal-Mart) to secure tags to clothing.
 4" ties work well for clothing items and 7" ties work best for shoes.
 * Safety pins (for securing pants to hangers and tagging items ONLY when a cable tie will not work)
 * Hole punch
 * Ziploc bags (assorted sizes) for toys, socks, etc.